Lancaster Snowfall Totals & Accumulation Averages

-Similarly in January, fresh snowfall in the heaviest years amounts to over nine inches, while the lightest years get an inch or less.
+Similarly in January, fresh snowfall in the heaviest years amounts to over 9.7 inches, while the lightest years get an inch or less.

-Snow in February ranges from over 10.8 inches in heavy snowfall years to under 0.6 inches in light years.
+Snow in February ranges from over 10.2 inches in heavy snowfall years to under one inch in light years.

 When Lancaster Has Its First & Last Snowfalls

 Lancaster usually sees its first snowfall of winter in December.
 But it can start snowing as early as November or as late as January.

 The season's last snowfall can happen anytime from February to April.

 Lancaster is normally free of snow every year from May to October.